madhur/madhur.github.com/_posts/2014-06-08-guidebuildgit2.markdown

 Once the build is complete, you may exit the bash shell.

-5. The build process automatically places the git binaries in `C:\gitbuild\bin`.
+* The build process automatically places the git binaries in `C:\gitbuild\bin`.
 To confirm you have successfully built, `cd` to `C:\gitbuild\bin` and execute `git.exe`

 {% highlight text %}
 C:\gitbuild\bin>git --version
 git version 2.0.0
 {% endhighlight %}

-5. Congratulations you have just built Git 2.0.0 froms sources.
+* Congratulations you have just built Git 2.0.0 from sources.
 However, there are some quirks and tweaks required to be corrected, which we cover in next steps.

-6. `git gui` command throws an error as follows:
+* `git gui` command throws an error as follows:

 {% highlight text %}
 git-gui: line 3: exec: wish: not found